-- What caused their Diabetes?

-- What is actually wrong?
+- What caused their Diabetes? - What is actually wrong?

-- How will Diabetes affect me now and in the future?

-- How long will it last?

-- How good is my treatment at controlling my Diabetes?

-- What can I do to look after myself?
+- How good is my treatment at controlling my Diabetes? - What can I do to look after myself?

 These are just some of the questions that a person can have but be too shy to ask.